Get the good night sleep you’ve been longing for

 How Can I Receive Sleep Apnea Treatment?

-The best thing to do is call a sleep apnea dentist and schedule a consultation.
+It’s easy.
+Call our office and speak with our sleep apnea dentists and schedule a consultation.
 The dentist will do some diagnostic tests in the office and then most likely send you home with a sleep monitor the size of a small cell phone which is worn like a wristwatch.
 This high-tech device will give the dentist the necessary information to determine the level of sleep apnea you suffer from and be able to recommend the ideal treatment option for you.

 Frequently Asked Questions